kevinmartell91/finetune-llama2-on-ICD11/README.md

 - [ ] Classify - classify data using an LLM, e.g. to filter out low-quality training data

 ## Installation instructions
-Each demoable application has its own installation instructions using Docker, which has the tremendous benefit of working in a clean environment and generating reproducible results.
+To achieve reproducible and clean development environments, this project relies on Docker.
+Each demoable application has its own installation instructions in its README file.

+### Installed extensions to have better and smoother Docker experience
+- Docker (makes it easy to create, manage, and debug containerized applications)
+- Dev containers (allows us to attach to running container)

 ## Usage and examples
 Coming soon in this document.